adrienpoly/daisy-on-rails/README.md

 ## Introduction

-Daisy-on-Rails is a Ruby on Rails starter kit designed to quickly bootstrap your new app with a modern and efficient stack.
-This template integrates several key technologies and tools to provide a comprehensive starting point for Rails developers.
+Daisy-on-Rails is a Ruby on Rails starter kit designed to bootstrap your new app with a modern Rails stack.

+**Keep it simple**

+The primary goal of Daisy-on-Rails is to offer a starter kit that accelerates the process of getting a new Rails application up and running with a modern tech stack and the base feature you need to quickly test a project.

+It started as a recuring need to bootstrap new projects with a modern stack and a set of tools that I like to use.
+They are several other **great** Rails templates out there such as Jumpstart, Suspenders, Bullet train.
+They all offer much more features.
+The goal of Daisy-on-Rails is to remain simple and minimalistic.

+For more feature rich template check out [Jumpstart](https://jumpstartrails.com/), [Bullet Train](https://bullettrain.co/) or [Business Class](https://businessclasskit.com/)

 ## Technology Stack